 As Reich points out, the median income in American has been little unchanged over the last 30 years.
 Thus, market corrections like the housing crisis and Great Recession are fundamental examples of the repercussions of this broken basic bargain.

 So is it corporate America that has rigged “the system” and put the power in the hands of the few?
 “Aftershock” would certainly suggests this.
 But the article from Fortune has a much simpler explanation:

 • The problem is that the middle class isn’t supplying the new skills that the world is demanding.

-To quantify this explanation, consider that the demand for so-called middle class skills has shrunk from 75% to 66% between the dates of 1980 to 2009.
+To quantify this explanation, consider that.
 Explanations for this trend point to the combination of rising demand for high and low skilled workers while technology rendered typical middle-class routine positions to become obsolete.